allebb/pirrot/README.md

 The Pirrot configuration file is found in ``/etc/pirrot.conf``, a full list of settings and descriptions can be found on the [configuration](CONFIGURATION.md) page.

-When making changes to this file please ensure that you restart the Pirrot daemon by running ``sudo /etc/init.d/pirrot restart`` to ensure that the changes to take affect.
+When making changes to this file please ensure that you restart the Pirrot daemon by running ``sudo service pirrot restart`` to ensure that the changes to take affect.

 ## Sound adjustment

 Using the ``alsamixer`` command in the terminal you can adjust your microphone and speaker volumes if required.

+If you do adjust the volume, remember that to permanently save these settings use the ``alsactl store`` command to ensure they are kept after reboot.

 ## Default GPIO pins